mikeshulman/narya/README.md

 | true.  , true.  ↦ true.
 | true.  , false. ↦ false.
 | false. , _      ↦ false.
+]
 ```
 Here the `_` indicates that that value can be anything.
 It can also be replaced by a variable, which is then bound to the value being matched.

 Multiple and deep matches can be combined.
 In general, for a multiple match on a comma-separated list of a positive number of discriminees, the left-hand side of each branch must be a comma-separated list of the same number of *patterns*.
 Each pattern is either a variable, an underscore, or a constructor applied to some number of other patterns.
-If a pattern is just a variable, then `match x [ y ↦ M ]` is equivalent to `let y ≔ x in M`.
+Plain variable patterns are equivalent to let-bindings: `match x [ y ↦ M ]` is the same as `let y ≔ x in M`.
 Deep patterns can also be used in pattern-matching abstractions, although multiple matches cannot: a pattern-matching abstraction is (currently) always a function of *one* variable.
 Multiple and deep matches are (with one exception, discussed below) a *purely syntactic* abbreviation: the condensed forms are expanded automatically to the nested match forms before even being typechecked.

-All the variables appearing on the left-hand side of each branch must be distinct: they cannot shadow each other.
+All the pattern variables of each branch must be distinct: they cannot shadow each other.
 Allowing them to shadow each other would be a recipe for confusion, because replacing a match by its expanded version alters the order in which variables appear.
 For instance, the nested match
 ```
 def prod' (A B : Type) : Type ≔ data [ pair. (_:A) (_:B) ]